ben-karim2014/Software-Development-Capstone-Project/README.md

 ## Running AutoTest

 To run AutoTest:

 1. Make a local commit on your machine and push it to your GitHub repository (or edit a file directly using the GitHub web editor).

-1. Go to that commit in the GitHub web interface.
+1. Go to that commit in the GitHub web interface...

 1. In the comments textbox at the bottom of the commit page, add a `@ubcbot #d0` (or use whatever `#dX` you wish to invoke).
 AutoTest will comment back on your commit once it has analyzed it.
 For more details, please see the AutoTest instructions.